 By now, you already know who your competitors are, how you can monitor them, and you know your customers very well.

-But, it’s that enough to win the bloody battle against your competition?
+But, is that enough to win the tough battle against your competition?

 No, it isn’t.

 We will need to develop powerful competitive strategies.
 Think about the following case study: